DipmitaRudra/FirstPersonalSite/README.md

 # First Personal Site
 ###### Stylised Personal Site
-I prepared using pure HTML & CSS.
-This is first website that I made while learning web development.
-This is not my actual cv.
-This is just a minor project that I made using HTML.
-You can view this website here : https://dipmitarudra.github.io/FirstPersonalSite/
+This is a simple CV website I built using only HTML and CSS—my very first creation while learning web development.
+It’s not my actual resume, but rather a small practice project to explore layout, styling, and structure.
+Feel free to check it out here: https://dipmitarudra.github.io/FirstPersonalSite/